-- The unemployment rate showed a decrease from June 2015 to June 2016. - New commercial development continues to be slow. - Interest in commercial and residential properties is relatively strong considering the economy, but actual sales are slow. - Ad valorem tax revenues showed a slight decrease. - Sales tax revenues including electricity sales tax showed an increase. - The Town will continue to avail itself of financing, grants, and reserves to replace worn equipment and facilities.
+- The unemployment rate showed a decrease from June 2016 to June 2017. - New commercial development continues to be slow. - Interest in commercial and residential properties is increasing, and sales appear to be increasing too. - Ad valorem tax revenues showed a slight increase. - Sales tax revenues showed an increase. - The Town will continue to avail itself of financing, grants, and reserves to replace worn equipment and facilities.

-Budget Highlights for the Fiscal Year Ending June 30, 2017
+Budget Highlights for the Fiscal Year Ending June 30, 2018

-Governmental Activities: Property tax collections are slightly ahead of last year's pace but below the previous two fiscal years.
+Governmental Activities: Current property tax collections are slightly behind last year's pace but below the previous two fiscal years.
 The County's Tax Office has a relatively low rate of current year tax collection, and the Town depends on back years' taxes to meet budget needs.
-Sales tax revenues exceed last year's pace due largely to the State legislature expanding sales tax and redistributing those proceeds to mostly rural and economically distressed local governments, including the Town.
-The Town is pursuing a major economic development project that has the potential to dramatically increase the Town's taxable property value and utility revenues.
+Sales tax revenues exceed last year's pace due largely to an improving statewide economy.
+The Town is pursuing an economic development project that has the potential to dramatically increase revenues.

-Budgeted expenditures in the General Fund are expected to increase in comparison to the prior fiscal year for reasons including the design-build construction of a new fire station, renovation of a property to serve as a new police department, increased health insurance costs (especially for retirees), reduced personnel turnover, and the purchase of needed capital items.
+Budgeted expenditures in the General Fund are expected to decrease in comparison to the prior fiscal year for reasons because the previous fiscal year included the following items: design-build construction of a new fire station (not being in a capital project budget), renovation of a property to serve as a new police department, automatic trash pickup equipment, and Tollison Building demolition.
 The Town will continue in the future to replace worn equipment with grants, reserves, and short term borrowing at favorable interest rates.
 The Town balanced the budget with a large amount of fund balance but anticipates using less than budgeted based on prior history.
 The Town's remaining fund balance is healthy.

-Business-type Activities: Water and sewer revenues remained unchanged although the Town Council has authorized a shortened service cutoff schedule for delinquent accounts which will be instituted once previous bill postcards are exhausted.
-Water revenues are ahead of last year's pace while sewer revenues are behind last year's pace.
+Business-type Activities: Water are revenues are budgeted to increase slightly due to a rate increase to cover the cost of Anson County's rate increase.
+The Town has entered into a long-term water purchase contract with Anson County.
+Sewer revenues are budgeted to remain the same.
+The Town Council has authorized a shortened service cutoff schedule for delinquent accounts which was instituted near the beginning of the fiscal year.
+Water revenues are ahead of last year's pace while sewer revenues are also ahead of last year's pace.
 As discussed above, the Town is pursuing a major economic development project that has the potential to dramatically increase the Town's utility revenues.

-Expenditures are expected to increase due to the planned use of reserves to fund a second/backup water system interconnection.
-Without that budgeted expenditure, expenditures are actually lower than the previous fiscal year.
-Also, the Town is working with LKC Engineering to develop preliminary engineering reports to secure grants and other financing to start instituting needed system improvements.
-The Town has been purchasing water from Anson County full-time since August 2014 and is currently negotiating a water purchase contract with the County.
+Expenditures are expected to remain about the same.
+The Town continues to work with LKC Engineering to secure grants and other financing to start instituting needed system improvements.
+The Town has been purchasing water from Anson County full-time since August 2014 and has negotiated a water purchase contract with the County.